 Straight Bath - These can be combined with shower baths to gain the shower ability.
 Straight baths are ideal if your budget is smaller.

-If you think you struggle with finding your creative flair when it comes to finding bathroom designs, there are plenty of websites and magazines which will help to give you the creative boost you need.
+If you struggle with finding your creative flair when it comes to finding bathroom designs, there are plenty of websites and magazines which will help to give you the creative boost you need.
 If you prefer flicking through beautiful, glossy magazines then why not try looking out for magazines such as Ideal Home, Style at Home, Converted and Home & Gardens.
 They are brilliant insights into showing different bathrooms formatted through various styles to really get inspired to design your bathroom.

 If you prefer looking online, why not try looking at Interior Designer Blogs.
 They are a great way of seeing what’s in trend and are a good source of tips and advice from experienced professionals.